Savatage: Early days (1979–1986)

-Their first album, Sirens and the following EP The Dungeons Are Calling, were released on Par Records, an independent label.
+Their first album, Sirens (1983) and the following EP The Dungeons Are Calling (1984), were released on Par Records, an independent label.
 In 1984, they signed a contract with Atlantic Records and released their second full-length album Power of the Night in May of the following year.
-Power of the Night, which was produced by Max Norman, who would go on to produce Megadeth's 1992 album Countdown to Extinction, showcased the band's unorthodox approach to metal, which included Jon's liberal use of keyboards on songs like "Fountain of Youth" and Broadway-style song structures like the kind employed on "Warriors".
+Power of the Night (produced by Max Norman) showcased the band's unorthodox approach to metal, which included Jon's liberal use of keyboards on songs like "Fountain of Youth" and Broadway-style song structures like the kind employed on "Warriors".
 It was well received by critics but fell short of sales expectations.
 Atlantic budgeted to provide funds to make a video for "Hard for Love", on the condition that it be retitled "Hot for Love" for broadcast purposes.
-The band refused to change the song and consequently a video was not released.
+The band refused to change the song and consequently the video was never released.
 In promotion of Power of the Night, Savatage embarked on the Monsters of the Universe Tour with Rogue Male and Illusion, and also played with Mötley Crüe, Quiet Riot, Exodus, Raven, Overkill and Armored Saint.

-In 1986, after the release of their third album, Fight for the Rock, a failed attempt at a commercial approach imposed by the record company which the band themselves called Fight for the Nightmare, Savatage toured with Metallica, KISS and Motörhead.
-The band were not happy with the record, with pressure from the label to include two cover versions.
-Jon Oliva had been retained to write material for other artists on the Atlantic label, such as John Waite and other pop-rockers.
+In 1986, after the release of their third album, Fight for the Rock, a failed attempt at a commercial approach imposed by the record company which the band themselves called Fight for the Nightmare, Savatage toured with Metallica, Kiss and Motörhead.
+The band was not happy with the album, with pressure from the label to include two cover versions.
+Jon Oliva had been retained to write material for other artists on the Atlantic label, such as John Waite and other pop-rock artists.
 Later, the label demanded Savatage record the material themselves.
 In a choice they would later regret, the band agreed.
 Not only did it destroy them in the press, it nearly destroyed the band and sent Jon into his early alcohol and drug problems.
 Jon recently admitted however the album did have strong points, including the band's cover of Badfinger's "Day After Day".
 During this time, original bassist Keith Collins left the band, and Johnny Lee Middleton joined the band.
-Since 1987, Johnny has been the only consistent member of Savatage, performing on every album (except Handful of Rain).
+Since 1987, Middleton has been the only consistent member of Savatage, performing on every album (except Handful of Rain).